ehlesp/smallab-k8s-pve-guide/G022 - K3s cluster setup 05 ~ Connecting the VM to the NUT server.md

 Sep 05 20:01:46 debiantpl nut-monitor[903]: UPS [eaton@10.1.0.1]: connect failed: Connection failure: Connection timed out
 ~~~

 The NUT monitor daemon on your VM tries to connect every few seconds to the NUT server on your PVE node, but something is wrong and the connection times out.
-What's missing?
-Just a small detail, regarding the security group you created in the firewall at the `Datacenter` level of your Proxmox VE platform.
+What is missing?
+Just a small detail affecting the security group you created in the firewall at the `Datacenter` level of your Proxmox VE platform.

 Go back to your PVE web console, browse to `Datacenter > Firewall > Security Group` and select the group you created there before, the `nut_port_accept_in` one: